 There are lots of e-learning and instructional design skills inventories floating around the web, many of them with lengthy, overlapping lists that feel intimidating.
-I like to keep things simple, so I’ve homed in on five of the biggest, broadest, and most critical skills you need for creating better e-learning.
+I like to keep things simple, so I’ve zeroed in on five of the biggest, broadest, most critical skills you need for creating better e-learning.
 From there, I’ll point you to some free resources to help you build those skills and more.
 Let’s dive in!

 You Need Consultative Skills

 - Strong business acumen.
-Good consultants are results-oriented and take the initiative.
+Good designers are results-oriented and take the initiative.
 They own their expertise, constantly improving their knowledge and skills.
 They’re also good at objectively balancing the needs of the business, the learners, and the project timeline and budget to get the best results.

 Build the Skills